Home

 SMS Character Limit

-What Is the Standard SMS Text Message Limit
+What Is the Standard SMS Text Message Limit?

-The standard cap for GSM characters is 160.
-It was originally set so that a single SMS could fit into one GSM data packet.
 The SMS max character count was decided by the GSM Association, which is the trade body that represents the interests of mobile operators worldwide.

 This allowed for a simple and easy way to send SMS texts without having to worry about fragmentation.
-The reason for this is that SMS messages are sent as individual texts, each of which has a standard limit of characters.

 What Happens if a Text is Longer than 160 Characters?

-Texts that are longer than 160 characters are divided into two messages.
-Basically, you end up paying for multiple SMS messages if your text is longer than 160 characters since they will be sent as separate messages.
 But, if you're familiar with concatenated SMS, it enables the transmission of lengthier SMS messages without fragmenting the text in a manner that could perplex the recipient.

 MMS messages, on the other hand, allow for a maximum of 1,600 instead of the standard 160.
-Moreover, modern phones and mobile networks support message concatenation, allowing for messages longer than the standard SMS size limit to be sent.

 what-is-the-unicode-sms-messages-character-limit